Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 A Coefficient is a number used to multiply a variable (4x means 4 times x, so 4 is a coefficient).

-Variables on their own (without a number next to them) actually have a coefficient of 1 (x is really 1x).
+Variables on their own (without a number next to them) have a coefficient of 1 (x is 1x).

 INEQUALITIES:

-An inequality shows that two mathematical expressions are NOT equal to one another.
+An inequality shows that two mathematical expressions are NOT equal.

 Inequalities are used to show that one quantity is greater than (>), less than (<), greater than or equal (≥), less than or equal(≤), or not equal (≠) to another quantity.